I hope you’re still with us! Still following Jesus as he walks the dusty roads, up and down the hills and by the

 I remember hosting a woman in our home many years ago who was a translator with Wycliff.
 She lived in Papua New Guinea, and worked with men and women in the villages who assisted her in the translation.
 She told us of how they seemed disinterested in what the scriptures said until they came to this account of the generations who came before Jesus.
 With every “…who was the son of…” they became more and more excited.
 She asked why.

 “It’s real!
 This is true!”
 Apparently, the long lists of names that I often skip over showed them the certainty of the story!

 Well done, Doctor Luke!

-I know I seem to be obsessed with certainty this week, but oh, I hope my heart knows and feels that at every reading of the Word of God!
+I know I seem to be obsessed with certainty this week, but oh, I hope each heart knows and feels it at every reading of the Word of God!

 “The testimony of the Lord is sure, making wise the simple, (Psalm 19:7)